palashvsid/Projects/MLPC-Documentation.md

     process as **STEP 4**, but here the dependent variable is replaced as “**FOL Link**”.

-6.  **Product classification on the unclassified SKU’s:**
+6.  **Product classification on the unclassified SKUs:**

     1.  **Prediction for FOL Link**

         1. Here the dataset is derived as final\_data1.
-This consists of all SKU’s with GPH tagged as onboarding.
+This consists of all SKUs with GPH tagged as onboarding.
 We predicted the result on the FOL link which was available in the data.

         2. The required independent and dependent variables are selected.

-        3. Misclassified SKU’s are removed from the data using remove\_duplicate\_data function.
+        3. Misclassified SKUs are removed from the data using remove\_duplicate\_data function.

         4. The document term matrix is prepared using the